How to Apply

 including expenses related to translations, language proficiency tests, criminal

-record checks or obtating transcripts or other documents.
+record checks or obtaining transcripts or other documents.
 You are responsible for

 payment of these fees.
-Current fees are listed on the
+Current College fees are listed on the fees page.

 Creating a Password